About managing dynamic tables

 Dropping dynamic tables.

-Alter the warehouse or target lag for a dynamic table
+• Change the warehouse or target lag of your dynamic tables

-To list the dynamic tables in a database and view information about those dynamic tables, you can use either Snowsight or SQL commands:
+To list the dynamic tables in a schema and view information about those dynamic tables, you can use either the following SQL commands or Snowsight, as long as you use a role that has the MONITOR privilege on the dynamic tables.

 For example, to list the dynamic tables with names that start with product_ in the database mydb and schema myschema, execute the following SQL statement: